mckennapsean/scorrplot/README.md

 Demos
 -----

-Once installed, the R-package *scorr* includes example datasets and demos to help you learn how to use the interactive tool.
+Once installed, the R-package *scorr* includes datasets and demos to help you.
 Below is a list of the names of the demos which show correlation between the given variables.

 - **gene1** : genes across different mice in two brain regions
 - **gene2** : genes across different mice in nine brain regions